spectrocloud/librarium/docs/docs-content/clusters/edge/networking/vxlan-overlay.md

 ## Limitations
 - When adding multiple nodes to an existing cluster with overlay enabled, failure to add one node will block the addition of the other nodes.

 - When deleting an Edge host from a cluster with overlay enabled, ensure the node doesn't have the `palette-webhook` pod on it, or the node will be stuck in the deleting state.
-You can use the command `kubectl get pods -all-namespaces -output wide` to identify which node `palette-webhook` is on.
+You can use the command `kubectl get pods --all-namespaces --output wide` to identify which node `palette-webhook` is on.

 ## Prerequisites